-To adjust the gate assembly for proper gap:
+To adjust the gate assembly for proper gap, follow these steps:

-- 1. Slide a single sheet of test product under the gate assembly.
-It may be necessary to pull up on the adjustment knob to allow the piece to be inserted. - 2.
-Test the piece for clearance.
-Grasp the product with two hands and slide it front-to-back under the gate assembly.
-A proper adjustment allows a slight amount of drag on the top of the piece. - 3.
-Adjust the knob on the gate assembly until the piece has the desired drag.
-Turn the knob clockwise to increase clearance or counterclockwise to decrease clearance. - 4.
-Repeat the drag tests and adjust as needed to achieve acceptable clearance.
+- 1. Slide a single sheet of sample product under the gate assembly.
+You may have to pull up on the adjustment knob to allow the product to be inserted (Figure 2-1). - 2.
+Grasp the product with two hands and slide front-to-back under the gate assembly (Figure 2-2).
+A proper adjustment allows a "slight" drag on one-piece thickness of product. - 3.
+Turn the gate assembly adjustment knob until the product has the desired drag; clockwise to increase gap, counterclockwise to decrease gap (Figure 2-3).

-Lift the Gate Assembly Upward to Insert Product
+Figure 2-1.
+Lifting Gate Assembly Upward to Insert Product

+Figure 2-2.
 Using One-Piece Thickness of Product to Set Gap

+Figure 2-3.
 Adjusting Gate Assembly for Correct Gap